0

 • Liver

-• Carrots
+• carrots

-• Spinach
+• spinach

 • Fish oils

-• Plants
+• Vegetables

 • Butter

-• The egg yolk
+• Egg yolk

 • Orange and yellow vegetables

-• Up to 3 years: 300µg.
+• Up to age 3: 300µg.

-• From 4 to 9 years old: between 450µg and 600µg
+• 4 to 9 years: between 450µg and 600µg

-• From 10 to 15 years old: between 550µg and 700µg
+• 10 to 15 years: between 550µg and 700µg

-• From 16 to 19 years old: between 600µg and 900µg
+• 16 to 19 years: between 600µg and 900µg

-• In adulthood: between 800µg and 900µg for men, between 600µg and 700µg for women
+• Adulthood: between 800µg and 900µg for men, between 600µg and 700µg for women

 • For pregnant women: between 700µg and 800µg

-• During breastfeeding: between 1.200µg and 1.300µg
+• During breast-feeding: between 1,200µg and 1,300µg

 Vitamin A comes in the form of tablets, soft capsules, oily solutions or products to be applied to the skin.

-1 µg of retinol = 1 ER = 3.3 IU.
+1 µg retinol = 1 RE = 3.3 IU.

-Decision of the European health authorities on vitamin A
+European health authorities' decision on vitamin A

-normal energy metabolism,
+• normal energy metabolism,

-the maintenance of normal skin and mucous membranes,
+• maintenance of normal skin and mucous membranes,

-to normal vision,
+• normal vision,

-the normal functioning of the immune system,
+• normal functioning of the immune system,

-normal iron metabolism,
+• normal iron metabolism,

 Symptoms of vitamin A deficiency

-Vitamin A deficiency causes keratinizing metaplasia of the epithelia (production of tissue different from that usually made by the lining tissues, and impregnated with keratin), which can cause:
+Vitamin A deficiency causes keratinizing metaplasia of the epithelia (production of a tissue different from that usually made by the lining tissues, and impregnated with keratin), which can cause:

 • Conjunctivitis